 The Brother MFC-L2820DW is an all-in-one monochrome laser printer.
-This 2024 model uses Brother's TN830 toner cartridge and is compatible with the high-yield TN830XL and TN830V cartridges.
-It has a 2.5-inch touch-sensitive control panel and an ADF-equipped scanner with fax functionality and built-in optical character recognition.
-Its connectivity includes Wi-Fi, USB, Ethernet, and support for Apple AirPrint and Mopria Print Service.
-This printer has many variants with slightly different features and performance; you can see them in the Differences Between Variants section.
+It uses Brother's TN830 toner cartridge and is compatible with the high-yield TN830XL and TN830V cartridges.
+It features a 2.5-inch touch-sensitive control panel and an ADF-equipped scanner with fax functionality and built-in optical character recognition.
+Connectivity options include USB, Ethernet, Wi-Fi, Wi-Fi Direct, and support for Apple AirPrint and Mopria Print Service.
+This printer is also compatible with the Brother Mobile Connect app, which lets you perform tasks like printing and scanning, monitor ink levels, and manage your ink subscription.

-The Brother MFC-L2820DW is good for small and home offices, but only if you don't need color printing since this is a monochrome laser printer.
+The Brother MFC-L2820DW is good for small and home offices that only print in black-and-white.
 It produces incredibly sharp documents, warms up quickly, and prints up to 33 pages per minute.
-Its connectivity options include USB, Wi-Fi, and Ethernet, making it easy for everyone in the office to access.
 The toner cartridge yields a large number of prints, and you can get larger-capacity cartridges that'll last even longer.
 There's a scanner with an automatic feeder, though it's rather slow, as it can only process up to seven pages per minute.
 It doesn't support duplex scanning; however, you can get a variant that does.
+Its connectivity options include USB, Wi-Fi, and Ethernet, making it easy for everyone in the office to access.
+The one limitation is color printing; as a monochrome laser printer, it isn't the right choice for offices that print color documents.

 The Brother MFC-L2820DW is excellent for printing black-and-white documents.
-It produces incredibly sharp documents, warms up quickly, and prints up to 33 pages per minute.
+It produces incredibly detailed documents, warms up quickly, and prints up to 33 pages per minute.
 It supports automatic duplex printing, so you don't have to flip the pages manually when printing double-sided documents.
 The toner cartridge yields a large number of prints and is relatively cheap, so you won't have to do a lot of maintenance or spend much on replacement toner.
 You can also get XL cartridges that yield even more prints.
 As for the scanner, although it has an automatic feeder to process long, multi-page documents, it's on the slow side, as it can only process seven pages per minute.
-There's no duplex scanning on this model, but you can get a variant that supports it.

 The Brother MFC-L2820DW isn't designed for printing photos since it's a monochrome laser printer that can only print in black and white.
 It can't print on glossy photo paper and produces photos that look grainy with a visible printing pattern.